Hangz0416/Dualphys-GS/README.md

     --iterations 30000
 ```
 ## Acknowledgments
 The codebase is built upon the original Yang Seasplat [implementation](https://github.com/dxyang/seasplat/).
-We sincerely thank the authors of [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting), [Seathru-NeRF](https://sea-thru-nerf.github.io/), Seasplat [implementation](https://github.com/dxyang/seasplat/), whose codes and datasets were used in our work.
+We sincerely thank the authors of [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting), [Seathru-NeRF](https://sea-thru-nerf.github.io/), [Seasplat](https://github.com/dxyang/seasplat/), whose codes and datasets were used in our work.